Welcome to Zealots of Zaldar

 The Undermara

 Beneath the surface of Emara lies a sprawling network of caverns, tunnels, and underground realms known as the Undermara.
-It is where every race traces its ancestry, and where Dwarves, Orcs, and Goblins continue to live and thrive to this day.
+It is where every kind traces its ancestry, and where Dwarves, Orcs, and Goblins continue to live and thrive to this day.

 The Undermara is illuminated by Moonblossom, a bioluminescent plant that clings to cavern ceilings and canyon walls.
 It glows a dim yellow when the sun shines on the surface above, and shifts to a vivid cyan-purple at night — giving the underground world its own quiet rhythm of day and night.